Home Sweet Home Alone: Production

 On August 6, 2019, Disney CEO Bob Iger announced that a new film in the Home Alone franchise, titled simply Home Alone, was in development.
-By October, Dan Mazer had entered negotiations to direct the film, with a script co-written by Mikey Day and Streeter Seidell.
+By October, Dan Mazer had entered negotiations to direct the film, with a script co-written by Mikey Day and Streeter Seidell, with franchise creator John Hughes receiving posthumous co-writing credit as well.
 Hutch Parker and Dan Wilson served as producers.

 In December 2019, Archie Yates, Rob Delaney, and Ellie Kemper were announced as the co-stars of the film.
 In July 2020, it was reported that Ally Maki, Kenan Thompson, Chris Parnell, Aisling Bea, Pete Holmes, Timothy Simons, and Mikey Day had joined the cast.
 In April 2020, it was reported that Macaulay Culkin, who played Kevin McCallister in the first two films, would reprise his role in a cameo; In October 2021, Culkin denied his involvement in the film.
 In August 2021, it was announced that Devin Ratray, who played Buzz McCallister in the first two films, would appear.

 Principal photography began in February 2020, in Montreal, Quebec, Canada.
 In March, filming was halted due to the COVID-19 pandemic and industry restrictions worldwide.
 In November 2020, Disney announced that all its films that had been postponed by the coronavirus had resumed filming, and in some cases completed principal photography.
 The film was released digitally on Disney+ on November 12, 2021.

 Music

-The score of the film was composed and conducted by John Debney, which incorporates John Williams's themes from the first two films.
+The score of the film was composed and conducted by John Debney and performed by the Hollywood Studio Symphony, which incorporates John Williams' themes from the first two films.
 Two tracks in the score, "He's Hurting Me", and "Who Raised This Monster?", included a reference to Alan Silvestri's theme from the film, Mouse Hunt.

-Marketing

-The first trailer was released on October 12, 2021.
-It was met with negative responses by fans, and received more than 79,000 dislikes on YouTube in the first three days of release.

-Aisling Bea, who is Irish, received criticism for using an English accent in the film.
-She said in an interview that "people were trying to connect it to some form of oppression, because it was American people getting me to do an English accent".
-She said she had used many accents in her career and dismissed the criticism as "sort of what Twitter was created for: people to complain about things that don't matter".